alexch/codelikethis/public/lessons/javascript/input_and_output.md

 4. Run the program using `node hello.js`
 5. Type in your name and press the <kbd>Return</kbd> key (also called <kbd>Enter</kbd>)

-What happens?
-Is this what you expected?
+As It's written this program has a bit of a bug.
+What looks off in the output?

 # Yikes!

-* Uh-oh!
-We've got trouble... what is that exclamation point doing way down there?
+* What is that exclamation point doing way down there?

 * The first thing to do is DON'T PANIC!
 * You are *totally* going to figure this out.